DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 #### DOM Node Snapshot

-If you need to use an object's state multiple times in the test, you may want to get the object that contains [all the data](../../reference/test-api/domnodestate.md) in one turnaround to the client.
+To use an object's state multiple times in the test, get the object that contains [all the data](../../reference/test-api/domnodestate.md) in one turnaround to the client.
 To obtain this object (*DOM Node Snapshot*), call the selector with the `await` keyword:

 ```js
 import { Selector } from 'testcafe';